andersonlemos/fullcycle/README.md

-# fullcycle
-FullCycle Platform study repository

-# docker repository files
-/docker/

-# desafio-go
+# FullCycle Roadmap

-for execute container
-docker run alemos/fullcycle
+FullCycle repositoy's course

+## Installation

+You can clone repository with: